 Cool!
 Do we need to do all this stuff every time we start the Corporate Server?

 Not at all.
 The creators of Kapow! have thought of everything.
-You can put all your route definitions in a special script file and pass it to the server on startup.
-They call those files pow files and they have .pow extension.
+You can put all your route definitions on init programs, which can be shell scripts, and pass them to the server on startup.

 It should look something like: